charlie4fun/ci-cloud/content/en/services/devops-extern.md

 Those questions are hardly the best way to identify top specialists during screening.

-With us, the screening is done by technical professionals — real DevOps engineers.
+With us, the screening is done by technical professionals — real DevOps Engineers.
 This means you get specialists with proven knowledge, not just candidates who guessed the right keywords to pass automated filters.

 ## How we work (all steps below are free of charge):